AppliedLogicSystems/ALSProlog/docs/docs/guide/11-Prolog-Builtins-Non-I-O.md

 Term =..
 List
 ? =.. ?
 ```
 Term =..
-List (pronouced ‘univ’) translates between terms and lists of their
+List (pronouced 'univ') translates between terms and lists of their
 components.
 If Term is instantiated, List will be unified with a list of the form [F,
 A1,...,An], where F is the functor of Term and A1,...,An are the arguments
 of Term.
 Conversely, if List is of the form [F, A1,...,An] where F is an atom,